awsaavedra/awsaavedra.github.io/content/documentation.md

 ## 7. Health

-Search through tag: https://awsaavedra.com/tags/health/
+Search through tag: https://awsaavedra.com/tags/health/ The body is a temple, we live in our bodies first and must maintain it well.
 1. How not to Die by Michael Greger
 2. The Telomere Effect by Dr. Elizabeth Blackburn (Author), Dr. Elissa Epel
 3. The Blue Zones